toggle menu

 • Relative to the book's reading level, how commonly they are used generally.

-• How often they appear on review lists for ACT® & SAT®-type tests.*
+• How often they appear on review lists for standardized tests like the ACT® & SAT®-type tests.*

 The first two criteria help to leverage natural repetition that assists vocabulary growth, while the third helps improve motivation.